 - Took a Level in Kindness: When the invasion of Helheim starts in full force, Oren finally stops being a jerk towards the Beat Riders and joins them in the fight against the Inves.

-- The Unchosen One: All of the other Armored Riders except for Kouta have been chosen by Sid and Yggdrasill.
+- The Unchosen One: All of the other Armored Riders except for Kouta and Zack have been chosen by Sid and Yggdrasill.
 Oren, disgusted at how the Beat Riders were treating their situation like a game, decided to choose himself and teach them about what they really signed up for.

 - Villain Decay: Bravo started out as a major antagonist, rivaling Zangetsu as the strongest Rider of the series.
 But as the threats ramped up, Bravo... just stayed the same.
 He's still stuck on bullying children because nobody's told him otherwise about the situation nor has he really got involved to really know what the heck's going on.
 He's still pretty badass against normal Inves though.
 Eventually he fights alongside the heroes once he learns what's really going on.